Print on Demand sites pay you royalties when products are sold that contain designs you create.

 My Keys to Success…

-- Spending time improving my design skills
+- Spending time improving my design skills EARLY on to remain competitive

 - Creativity with a variety of niches